Dantali0n/OpenCSD/README.md

 ### Dependencies

-This project requires quite some dependencies, the majority will be compiled by the project itself and installed into the build directory.
-Anything that is not automatically compiled and linked is shown below.
-Note however, **these dependencies are already installed on the image used with QEMU**.
+This project has a large selection of dependencies as shown below.
+Note however, **these dependencies are already available in the image QEMU base image**.

 **Warning** Meson must be below version 0.60 due to
 [a bug in DPDK](https://bugs.dpdk.org/show_bug.cgi?id=836)